Products for Horses’ Hooves

 Feeds such as Dengie Healthy Hooves are a complete way to make sure horses’ nutritional requirements are being met for quality horn growth.
 Be sure to weigh your horse and feed the recommended amounts as per the instructions, giving consideration to the horse’s workload, age, type etc.

-While you may not be wanting to upset your horse’s feed routine, you may choose to add a supplement fortified with Biotin.
+While you may not want to upset your horse’s feed routine, you may choose to add a supplement fortified with Biotin.
 Using the correct amount according to the instructions saves you from having to change feed types allowing for quicker uptake of nutrients needed for a healthy hoof.

 NAF Biotin Plus